siddhartha-s/ipd/lectures/lec14/README.md

 ## Generics

-The binary heap we just made stores pairs of a vertex and a distance, ordered by distance.
+The binary heap we just made stores pairs of a key and a distance, ordered by distance.
 But nothing about the generic description of it requires those particular pieces of information.
 We could make a binary heap of anything,